Bad and Crazy

 Bad and Crazy (Korean: 배드 앤 크레이지) is a South Korean television series.
 Directed by Yoo Seon-dong and co-produced by Studio Dragon and Mink Entertainment, it features Lee Dong-wook, Wi Ha-joon, Han Ji-eun, and Cha Hak-yeon in main roles.
 This iQIYI original series depicts the story of a competent but corrupt detective whose life is thrown into chaos by a mysterious, justice-seeking entity.
-It premiered on tvN & iQIYI on December 17, 2021 and aired on every Friday and Saturday at 22:40 (KST) till January 28, 2022.
+It premiered on tvN & iQIYI on December 17, 2021, and aired every Friday and Saturday at 22:40 (KST) till January 28, 2022.

 Synopsis

-The story is about a corrupt yet practical detective who manifests a split personality who harbours a sense of justice.
+The story is about a corrupt yet practical detective who has Dissociative Identity Disorder and who harbours a sense of justice.

 Su-yeol (Lee Dong-wook) works as a police officer.
 He is competent at his job, but he also has questionable ethics.
 He will do anything to achieve success.
 Due to his ambitious personality, he has received promotions in a short period of time.
 His smooth life suddenly changes with the appearance of K (Wi Ha-joon), who is a righteous person.

-Meanwhile, Lee Hui Gyeom (Han Ji-eun) works as a police lieutenant on the drug squad at the Mooui Police Department.
+Meanwhile, Lee Hui-gyeom (Han Ji-eun) works as a police lieutenant on the drug squad at the Mooui Police Department.